 Habitat for Humanity

 American Red Cross Blood Donor and Blood Drive Organizer

-Lutheran Church of the Good Shepherd Community Meal Garden Ministry Cooridinator
+Lutheran Church of the Good Shepherd Community Meal Garden Ministry Coordinator

-Lutheran Church of the Good Shepherd Community Meal Ministry Co-Cordinator
+Lutheran Church of the Good Shepherd Community Meal Ministry Co-Coordinator

 Her 6 year old American Eskimo dog, Agatha, is a rescue from the streets of Cleveland.